Shin Onigashima: Plot

-The legendary hero that sealed the Avatar of Darkness into a treasure box ages ago.
-She is also the princess of the Ryukyujin; a tribe living deep beneath the seas.

 Development

-As indicated by the game's subtitle, the game borrows heavily from traditional Japanese fairytales such as Momotarō and Princess Kaguya.
+Shin Onigashima borrows heavily from traditional Japanese fairytales such as Momotarō and Princess Kaguya.
 Most text-based adventure games of the time were written in the style of mystery novels, where the player had to solve a murder or crime of some sort, but Shin Onigashima's fairytale-like plot gave a much softer and accessible feel to the genre.

 A conversion of the game was included as part of Heisei Shin Onigashima, released for the Super Famicom in 1997 and 1998.
 It was also redone for the Game Boy Advance as part of the Famicom Mini series on August 4, 2004.
 The Virtual Console release came on June 19, 2007.
 The game was never released outside Japan.

 Reception

 The game's difficulty is rather high, as very few hints are given in solving mysteries, and many circumstances can lead to the "game over" screen.
 Even so, the game's warm graphics and plot consisting of numerous interwoven Japanese fairytales was positively received by fans and critics alike.
 The in-game music, written by Koji Kondo, is regarded in equally high esteem, and the game is considered a success as Nintendo's first text-based adventure game.

 The 1989 "All Soft Catalog" issue of Famicom Tsūshin (now Famitsu) included Shin Onigashima in its list of the best games of all time.
 In particular, they gave it the award for the best "Adventure" game of all time.
 In 2013, IGN noted similarities to later adventure games such as Famicom Tantei Club, Nakayama Miho no Tokimeki High School, 999: Nine Hours, Nine Persons, Nine Doors, and Zero Escape: Virtue's Last Reward.